Pickllo/MerrytekRS485/README.md

 1. Hub Configuration

 First, define the UART bus and the merrytek_radar component.
 This component acts as a hub for all your devices.
+Define the UART bus for RS485 communication
 YAML

-# Define the UART bus for RS485 communication
 uart:
   - id: uart_485
     tx_pin: 18
     rx_pin: 8
     baud_rate: 9600

-# Add the main component configuration
+Add the main component configuration
+YAML
 merrytek_radar:
   uart_id: uart_485
   id: merrytek_bus_manager

-  # List all devices on the bus
+List all devices on the bus
+YAML
   devices:
     - name: "Presence"
       address: 0x0000